mmariani123/MethylMasteR/README.md

                                                  sample sheet\
   r.lib.path                = .libPaths()[1],    #The path to the R Library path\
   file.sep                  = "\\\\\\\\", #for windows or "/" for Linux\
+    create.dir              = TRUE, #create directory if does not exist?\
+      save.seg              = TRUE, #Whether to save segmentation results\
   n.cores                   = 1, #Multicore does not work for all software on all platforms os.type                   = "windows", #or "linux"\
   proj                      = "TCGA-KIRC", #"TCGA-BLCA" etc.\